cbrown5/fishscape/readme.md

 Currently we have focussed on species included in the [RAM Legacy database](http://ramlegacy.org/).
 We plan to expand the database to all species in the FAO catch series in 2018.

 ## Files
+See the [Github repo](https://github.com/cbrown5/fishscape) to access these files.
 The database itself is under: `data-raw/fish-hab-db_v1.csv` Metadata are in `meta-data.md`
 A complete bibliography of reviewed papers is under `fish-hab-db-refs.bib`